-RAF Squadron Leader Alfred Barnes of 88 Squadron remembered him as:
+Squadron Leader Alfred Barnes of RAF 88 Squadron remembered Errol Barrow as:

-Errol Barrow’s war time story has been pieced together using:
+Errol Barrow’s time in the RAF between 1940 to 1947 has been pieced together using:

-- 88 Squadron Operations Record Books which are held by the National Archive at Kew:
+- 88 Squadron Operations Record Books which are held by the UK National Archive at Kew:

 – RAF form 540 – which summarises daily operations by month